-Panzanella may be the best salad idea ever – and I’m pretty sure this is the perfect panzanella recipe.
-Olive-oil-toasted bread hunks, rustic chops of green and red peppers, tomatoes, and more, plus basil plucked fresh from the garden… good, good, good stuff.
+Panzanella may be the best salad idea ever – and I’m pretty sure this is the perfect panzanella salad recipe.
+Olive-oil-toasted bread hunks, rustic chops of green and red peppers, tomatoes, and more, plus basil plucked fresh from the garden… good, good, good stuff!

 I’m not Italian.
 So, totally, not even close.
 Even if one of my ancestors contributed a teensy amount of Italy to my melting-pot blood, I’m thinking it turned out to be a recessive thing.

 Which is kind of a bummer, really.
 I’m so white bread.
 I don’t have the first clue how to say “mozzarella” or “biscotti” like Giada does.
 Eating that stuff, though, is a different story.
 I am pretty good at that.